floss-fund/website/content/funding-manifest.md

 `funding.json` is an open manifest (JSON schema) that acts as a signaling and discovery mechanism for projects seeking funding.
 It is a self-contained manifest file that FOSS (Free and Open Source Software) projects, developers, and communities can host on their websites or repositories to describe their financial requirements in a structured, machine-readable manner.
 It acts like a robots.txt file or a progressive web app manifest, allowing it to be publicly crawled and indexed, to make projects in need of financial assistance discoverable.

+See this [example listing](https://dir.floss.fund/view/@example.com) for a demonstration of how a manifest could be parsed and presented.

 ## Schema